 Finally – you’ve bought your dream property and the keys are yours!
 But now you’ve got to tackle the big move – and it can be both an exciting and stressful experience.
 When you aren’t packing away clothes, you’re busy trying to remember which utility bills you’ve cancelled.
 Staying organised and keeping on top of your moving house to do list is the key to making the process run a lot smoother.
 In our lifetime, it’s likely we’ll move only a handful of times – therefore you can’t expect to be an expert.
 However, with our moving house checklist, you’ll be a pro in no time.

 Completion day is only around the corner!
 However, keep in mind that there sometimes can be delays and things can take longer than expected.
-But with our helpful moving guide, you’ll be able to work out why and find solutions to get the ball rolling, so you can get your moving date confirmed as soon as possible!
+But with our helpful moving guide, it will help you understand and provide guidance every step of the way!

 Choosing your moving date